 Sharing your diagnosis is a very personal and individual decision.
 It is important to know that there is no right or wrong answer and there are benefits to both options.
 You also don’t need to tell everyone or rush into the decision.

-Your regional MS Field Worker can provide you with advice and support about disclosing your diagnosis.
+Your regional MS Community Support Staff can provide you with advice and support about disclosing your diagnosis.

 Here are some further resources to help you make the decision about if, when and how to share your diagnosis:

 Telling people you have MS – MS International Federation

 Telling people about your MS – MS Trust